 Ian Watts is an accomplished and prolific photographer, covering music, fashion and political events.
 His photographic archive includes striking images from the UK, Africa and the Caribbean.
 His candid imagery showcases musicians, writers, artists, politicians, and well-loved celebrities from the UK, Caribbean and African diaspora.

-Ian has photographed the Notting Hill Carnival for many years, and the Arts Council of Great Britain sponsored him to produce his work in a photographic exhibition entitled Masquerading – The Art of The Notting Hill Carnival..
+Ian has photographed the Notting Hill Carnival for many years, and the Arts Council of Great Britain sponsored him to produce his work in a photographic exhibition entitled Behind the Masquerade: The Story of Notting Hill Carnival.

 Also featured in his photographs are cultural and historical insights into Caribbean and African life in the UK, including the underground UK Lovers Rock music scene.
 His photographic collection is a precious resource archiving an assembly of musical artists and iconic figures of the era, and covers a seminal period in social history.